teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 loss is logged and counted.
 Disable or unload clears pending work and invalidates already deferred callbacks.

+Channel-bearing events are delivered only to the matching non-`off` policy.
+Global observations such as `scheduler.minute` are fanned out once for each configured `observe` or `on` channel.
+Policy and configuration are re-read when the deferred item drains; switching a channel to `off` revokes queued work.

 ## Shared jobs

 Jobs are declarative, periodic and owned by the core scheduler.
 A plugin may